psevestre/openid-fapi/Financial_API_WD_002.md

 * attacks that modify authorization requests and responses unprotected in [RFC6749] by leveraging OpenID Connect's Hybrid Flow that returns an ID Token in the authorization response.

 While the name ID Token suggests that it is something  that provides the identity of the resource owner (subject), it is not necessarily so.
-While it does identify the authorization server by including the issuer identifier, it is perfectly fine to have ephemeral subject identifier.
+While it does identify the authorization server by including the issuer identifier, it is perfectly fine to have an ephemeral subject identifier.
 In this case, the ID Token acts as a detached signature of the issuer to the authorization response and it was an explicit design decision of OpenID Connect Core to make the ID Token act as a detached signature.

 This document leverages this fact and protects the authorization response by including the hash of all of the unprotected response parameters, e.g. `code` and `state`.